breakfast-studio/lunchboxjs/docs/dev/overrides/index.md

 By default, the first Scene in the user's markup is saved as the default Scene, which is provided to `onStart`, `onBeforeRender`, and several other places.

 This means you can alternate between different Scenes.
-Changing Scenes will trigger a `useScene` callback, if you import and use that function:
+Changing Scenes will trigger a `onSceneReady` callback, if you import and use that function:

 ```html
 <template>